sparkfun/eng_application/ETC/README.md

 **1. When can you start?**

-As soon as I am allowed to move to engineering and if necessary, a technical support representative is able to replace my position in the department.
+As soon as I am allowed to move to engineering and when a technical support representative is able to replace my position in the department.

 **2. What is your ideal weekly schedule?**